The Manager Layer is Next

 There's a pattern I keep seeing across organizations.
 A cross-team initiative needs a decision.
 You ask the manager.
 They say, "Let me go chat with the team about that."
 Two meetings later, you get a non-answer wrapped in process.
 Nothing ships.

 That's not a bad manager.
-That's a job description that never required anything more than information routing.
-And AI is about to make that job structurally impossible to justify.
+That's a job description that never required anything more than information routing, and AI is about to make that job structurally impossible to justify.
+The real question is which managers are actually load-bearing.

 The scale-up era created management debt

 Between 2019 and 2022, engineering organizations hired fast and structured even faster.
 Every team needed a manager.
-Every manager needed a skip (their skip-level, one rung above).
+Every manager needed a skip-level one rung above.
 The result was coordination layers that produced more meetings than output.
-Elena Verna makes the case that AI is making it possible for senior ICs (individual contributors -- engineers who build, not manage) to drive company-level impact solo -- which reframes everything.
+Elena Verna makes the case that AI is making it possible for senior ICs (individual contributors -- engineers who build, not manage) to drive company-level impact solo, which reframes everything.

 The conduit manager can't survive

-The defining characteristic of the kind of manager AI is now exposing: they couldn't take a position.
-Not because they were conflict-averse (though sometimes that too), but because they genuinely didn't have enough technical or business context to form one.
+The kind of manager AI is now exposing has one defining trait: they couldn't take a position.
+Not because they were conflict-averse, though sometimes that too, but because they genuinely didn't have enough technical or business context to form one.
 Every question that crossed their desk got answered with a team consultation.
 They were a conduit.

-Good people management -- running performance conversations, developing careers, de-escalating team conflict -- is real work that AI isn't absorbing.
-But that work doesn't fill a full management headcount slot the way coordination did.
+Good people management, running performance conversations, developing careers, de-escalating team conflict, is real work that AI isn't absorbing.
+But it doesn't fill a full management headcount slot the way coordination did.
 When the coordination overhead goes away, what remains doesn't justify the layer.

 What actually survives